MotorWoW/CastCursors/README.md

 ## Compatibility

-Works in Retail WoW (Midnight / 12.x), Classic, Burning Crusade Classic, Wrath Classic, Cata Classic, and MoP Classic.
+Retail WoW (Midnight / 12.1) only.

-Uses only `UnitCastingInfo("player")` and `UnitChannelInfo("player")` for cast data — both are explicitly permitted by Blizzard's addon API restrictions.
+Uses only `UnitCastingInfo("player")` and `UnitChannelInfo("player")` for cast data — both are explicitly permitted by Blizzard's addon API restrictions and are unaffected by Midnight's secret-value system, which targets combat-automation data rather than your own cast info.
 The addon is purely cosmetic and will never be affected by combat API changes.

+Spell-school coloring listens to your own entries in the combat log to learn each spell's school (there's no direct lookup API for this in the WoW client).
+This works everywhere except that a spell seen for the very first time during a boss encounter or Mythic+ run won't get its school color until it's also been cast outside of one, since Midnight masks combat log data in those specific contexts.

 ## Credits